1925 through the School of Architecture. Became its own college in 1975.

 Course List Code Title Credits ARH 2000 Art Appreciation: American Diversity and Global Arts 3 ARH 2050 Introduction to the Principles and History of Art 1 3 ARH 2051 Introduction to the Principles and History of Art 2 3 MAC 1140 Precalculus Algebra (or higher) 3 At least one course in Studio Art or Computer Programming.

-The state college program should include work required to earn the A.A. degree and the type of general education and recommended electives found in the degree description.
-Applicants should note that the UF Office of Admissions deadline for fall is March 1 and the submission deadline for the portfolio is March 15.
-Refer to the Digital Worlds Institute website (www.digitalworlds.ufl.edu/) for instructions on submitting the portfolio.
+The state college program should include work required to earn the AA degree and the type of General Education and recommended electives found in the degree description.
+Applicants should note that the UF Office of Admissions deadline for Fall is March 1, and the submission deadline for the portfolio is March 15.
+Refer to the Digital Worlds Institute website for instructions on submitting the portfolio.

-Upper-division professional students have an AA or at least 60 hours at the time of matriculation, and have completed the coursework required for admission at the professional level (listed below).
+Upper-division professional students have an AA or at least 60 credits at the time of matriculation, and have completed the coursework required for admission at the professional level (listed below).
 Transfer students who do not meet the criteria for admission at the professional level may be admitted as provisional.
-If a student does not have an AA degree or at least 60 credit hours, they should refer to the lower division information above.
-All transfer students with an Associate of Arts degree or with 60 hours of accumulated credit must be accepted into a specific college when they apply to the University of Florida.
+If a student does not have an AA degree or at least 60 credits, they should refer to the lower division information above.
+All transfer students with an Associate of Arts degree or with 60 credits accumulated must be accepted into a specific college when they apply to the University of Florida.

-Upper-division provisional students have an AA or at least 60 hours at the time of matriculation, but have not completed the coursework required for admission at the professional level (listed below).
-This includes students who have transferred from community colleges that do not offer music programs, students who have not successfully completed the theory requirements, etc. Community college students, with or without an AA degree, who have not completed the required pre-professional course work will audition at the "pre-professional level".
-All students auditioning at the "pre-professional level" will take a theory exam for placement within the theory program and must then successfully pass the final Comprehensive Musicianship Exam upon completion of the theory coursework assigned for remediation.
+Upper-division provisional students have an AA or at least 60 credits at the time of matriculation, but have not completed the coursework required for admission at the professional level (listed below).
+This includes students who have transferred from community colleges that do not offer music programs, students who have not successfully completed the theory requirements, etc. Community college students, with or without an AA degree, who have not completed the required preprofessional coursework will audition at the "preprofessional level."
+All students auditioning at the "preprofessional level" will take a theory exam for placement within the theory program and must then successfully pass the final Comprehensive Musicianship Exam upon completion of the theory coursework assigned for remediation.

 Requirements for admission at the Professional level:

-- Four semesters of applied studio (8 hours)
+- Four semesters of applied studio (8 credits)

 - Four semesters of recital attendance

-- Four semesters of secondary piano (4 hours)
+- Four semesters of secondary piano (4 credits)

 - Comprehensive Musicianship Examination (CME)